UniBioDicts/vsm-pubdictionaries/paper/paper.md

 Similar difficulties are faced by non-expert curators.
 Some biologists want to create a project-specific knowledge resource in a biological niche that is only minimally or not yet covered by existing controlled vocabularies.
 Under time pressure of project milestones, these biologists may not immediately have the resources to organize a multilateral effort to standardize the terminology in their field.
-Instead they typically resort to creating ‘private’ vocabularies within their projects, that may later serve as a first step toward larger-scale coordination (e.g. see @Hartmann2019).
+Instead they typically resort to creating ‘private’ vocabularies within their projects, that may later serve as a first step toward larger-scale coordination [@Hartmann2019].

 In cases where there is an abundance of resources for controlled vocabularies, ontologies and identifiers, it may still be challenging to coordinate access to these many necessary resources for dedicated annotation endeavours.
 Alternatively, in cases where no proper controlled vocabulary would exist, the results from all the work that goes into creating new vocabularies will remain largely isolated from general use, if no term sharing mechanism is available.